 Offering the most unique experience out there is definitely not enough.
 The 2018 Escape Room Industry Report found abundant evidence indicating the crucial impact of an escape room’s website.

 According to the results, more than two-thirds of escape room reservations came in from the business website.
-Having a responsive website that offers a custom and user-friendly online booking experience is a great way to make a difference.
+Having a responsive website with a built-in booking system for escape rooms that offers a custom and user-friendly experience is a great way to make a difference.
 Our two tips for success are:

 1) Improve Your Search Engine Optimization (SEO):